Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 Our team used the following Haversine formula to calculate the distances between Beijing and data points in the given dataset, which were in latitudes and longitudes:
 ![formula](https://github.com/Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/blob/main/images/haversine.JPG)

-We broken down the Haversine formula into three sections and implemented them into the reducer program for calculating the distances as follows:
+The Haversine formula was broken down to three sections and implemented into the reducer program for calculating the distances as follows:
 ![haversine_details](https://github.com/Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/blob/main/images/haversine_details.JPG)

 ### Key Outputs